BenLoseby/lgh-technical-task/README.md

 #### Required:

-- How many contracts and quotes were generated each day within the last 3 weeks. (bar)
+- How many contracts and quotes were generated each day within the last 3 weeks. (bar chart)
-- The weekly hire value (line)
+- The weekly hire value (line chart)
 - Show dates in dd/mm/YYYY format on the X axis;
 - Show appropriate Y Axis for each bar/line of the chart.